Calculators

 Your macros should be based on your Total Daily Energy Expenditure (TDEE) and goals.

-The calculator defaults to the best macro ratio proven to work for most people.
+The calculator defaults to the best macro ratio proven to work for most people – note we don’t use a fixed ratio (like 40/40/20).

 This ratio is: